JuliaAI/MLJ.jl/paper/paper.md

 `ŷ`, we apply the *inverse* of the Box Cox transform, learned previously, to `ẑ`.

 The lower "training" panel of the figure shows the three machines which will store the parameters learned in training - the Box Cox exponent and shift (`machine1`), the PCA projection (`machine2`) and the ridge model coefficients and intercept (`machine3`).
 The diagram additionally indicates where machines should look for training data, and where to accesses model hyper-parameters (stored in `box_cox`, `PCA` and `ridge_regressor`).

-The only syntactic difference between composing "by hand" and building a learning network is that the training data must be wrapped in "source nodes" (which can be empty if testing is not required).
-Each data "variable" in the manual workflow becomes instead a node of a directed acyclic graph encoding the composite model architecture.
+The only syntactic difference between composing "by hand" and building a learning network is that the training data must be wrapped in "source nodes" (which can be empty if testing is not required) and the `fit!` calls can be omitted, as training is now lazy.
+Each data "variable" in the manual work-flow is now a node of a directed acyclic graph encoding the composite model architecture.
 Nodes are callable, with a node call triggering lazy evaluation of the `predict`, `transform` and other operations in the network.
 Instead of calling `fit!` on every machine, a single call to `fit!` on a *node* triggers training of all machines needed to call that node, in appropriate order.
 As mentioned earlier, training such a node is "smart" in the sense that hyper-parameter changes to a model only trigger retraining of necessary machines.
 So, for example, there